hortonworks/cloudbreak/docs/openstack_cb_ui.md

 If `Public in account` is checked all the users belonging to your account will be able to see the newly created cluster on the UI, but cannot delete or modify it.

-If `Enable security` is checked as well, Cloudbreak will install KDC and the cluster will be Kerberized.
+If `Enable security` is checked as well, Cloudbreak will install Key Distribution Center (KDC) and the cluster will be Kerberized.
 See more about it in the [Kerberos](kerberos.md) section of this documentation.

 After the `create and start cluster` button is pushed Cloudbreak will start to create resources on your OpenStack.
-Cloudbreak uses *ARM template* to create the resources - you can check out the resources created by Cloudbreak on the ARM Console under the Resourcegroups page.

-**Important!** Always use Cloudbreak to delete the cluster, or if that fails for some reason always try to delete the ARM first.
+**Important!** Always use Cloudbreak to delete the cluster.
+If that fails for some reason, always try to delete via OpenStack Dashboard.

 **Advanced options**:

-`Consul server count:` the number of Consul servers (odd number), by default is 3.
+`Consul server count:` the number of Consul servers (add number), by default is 3.
 It varies with the cluster size.

 `Platform variant:` Cloudbreak provides two implementation for creating OpenStack cluster